 - Doctor of Nursing Practice (DNP): Nurse Anesthesia

-When choosing a school and program, it’s important to consider accreditation as this can affect one’s ability to become professionally licensed in the field.
-It’s best to choose an institution and program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+When choosing a school and program, it’s important to consider accreditation.
+This factor can affect one’s ability to become professionally licensed in the field.
+It’s best to choose a program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 According to the COA, there are currently 128 such programs in the United States.
 This includes 112 programs available via distance education.

-Whether online or in-person, doctorate programs in nursing anesthesia require high-level coursework in the broader field of healthcare as well as in the specific discipline of anesthesiology.
+Whether online or in-person, doctorate programs in anesthesia require high-level coursework.
+This coursework includes classes in the broader field of healthcare and in the specific discipline of anesthesiology.
 The number of credit hours required and the length of study will depend on the student’s prior academic background.
-Some doctoral programs in nursing anesthesia require applicants to hold a Bachelor of Science in Nursing (BSN) while others admit only those who have already completed their master’s degree.
+Some doctoral programs in anesthesia require applicants to hold a Bachelor of Science in Nursing (BSN).
+Others admit only those who have already completed a master’s program.

-To earn a doctorate in the field of nursing anesthesiology, students will be required to complete coursework as well as a predetermined number of clinical hours.
-For the sake of reference, we’ve listed some sample course titles affiliated with current doctoral programs in the field.
+To earn a doctorate in the field of nursing anesthesiology, students will be required to complete coursework relevant to their career paths.
+This is in addition to a predetermined number of clinical hours.
+Below, we’ve listed some sample course titles affiliated with current doctoral programs in the field.

 - Principles of Nurse Anesthesia Across the Lifespan